MicrosoftDocs/windows-ai-docs/docs/apis/imaging.md

 #### Specify hints with rectangle

-In this code snippet, we demonstrate how to use a rectangle (RectInt32 is `X, Y, Width, Height`) as a hint.
+This code snippet demonstrates how to use a rectangle (RectInt32 is `X, Y, Width, Height`) as a hint.

 ```csharp
 ImageObjectExtractorHint hint(